linux247/gst-spotify-extended-metadata-fix/SPOTIFY_PLUGIN_BUILD.md

 # GStreamer Spotify Plugin - Extended Metadata Patch

 ## Overview
-This build applies the librespot extended-metadata endpoint fix (PR #1622, commit `a9122dcbf430bc0c690191cf245dac0cb038035e`) to resolve Spotify playback errors:
+This build applies the librespot extended-metadata endpoint fix (PR #1622, commit `a9122dcbf430bc0c690191cf245dac0cb038035e`) to resolve Spotify playback errors in Mopidy and other GStreamer-based applications.

+**Errors Fixed**:
+- **Mopidy**: `GStreamer error: Resource not found.` when attempting to play Spotify tracks
-- **Error Fixed**: "Track should be available, but no alternatives found."
+- **Spotifyd/librespot**: `Track should be available, but no alternatives found`

-- **Root Cause**: Spotify deprecated the `/metadata/4/` endpoint; new endpoint is `/extended-metadata/v0/extended-metadata`
+**Root Cause**: Spotify deprecated the `/metadata/4/` endpoint; the new endpoint is `/extended-metadata/v0/extended-metadata`.
+Older librespot versions fail to fetch track metadata, causing playback failures.

 ## Build Process